Middle-earth in motion pictures: United Artists

-The idea of live-action fantasy became fashionable in the early 1960s due to the success of Ray Harryhausen's stop-motion productions.
+Live-action fantasy became fashionable in the early 1960s with the success of Ray Harryhausen's stop-motion productions.
 By 1967, Gelfman established Katzka-Bernie productions with Gabriel Katzka and entered negotiations with Tolkien to adapt The Lord of the Rings for United Artists, "with an option for The Hobbit."
-As was the case with Snyder, the emerging contracts would provide United Artists with complete creative freedom over the works, and even offered UA first bidding at the television rights, which were negotiated separately but never sold to them.
+As with Snyder, the emerging contracts would provide United Artists with complete creative freedom over the works, and offered them first bidding at the television rights, which were negotiated separately but never sold to them.

 Meanwhile, a couple of American teenagers unsuccessfully attempted to obtain the rights to The Hobbit.
-Joy Hill, Tolkien's secretary who worked for Allen & Unwin, was said to have contacted Disney for the rights at the time, and it was possible this was done to place United Artists in a competitive position.
-MGM were also said to have been interested in the rights at the time.
+Joy Hill, Tolkien's secretary who worked for Allen & Unwin, was said to have contacted Disney for the rights at the time, perhaps to place United Artists in a competitive position.
+MGM were said to have been interested in the rights at that time.

 United Artists were the studio behind several of the lucrative widescreen epics of the decade.
-In the 1960s, long widescreen epics (presented as a roadshow with an intermission) still proved successful, but few sequels were made in that genre, and therefore Katzka-Bernie commissioned Sir Peter Shaffer to write a treatment for a single, three-hour film adaptation of The Lord of the Rings, which was deemed "elegant", keeping The Hobbit in mind as a potential prequel.
-Merchandising was of little concern at the time, but the rights to make profit from such products were included in the contract.
-Negotiations extended until 1969, when the rights were sold off for $250,000 (adjusted for inflation, the modern equivalent is about $1.5 million) and 7.5% of gross receipts, minus expenses, to be paid to Tolkien.
+In the 1960s, long widescreen epics (presented as a roadshow with an intermission) still proved successful, but few sequels were made in that genre, and therefore Katzka-Bernie commissioned Sir Peter Shaffer to write a treatment for a single, three-hour film adaptation of The Lord of the Rings.
+This was deemed "elegant", with The Hobbit in mind as a potential prequel.
+Merchandising was of little concern at the time, but the rights for such products were included in the contract.
+Negotiations extended until 1969, when the rights were sold off for $250,000 and 7.5% of gross receipts, minus expenses, to be paid to Tolkien.
 Shaffer's script never got off the ground, but the rights were sold to United Artists in perpetuity, including the option to pass the rights to another studio.
 The singer Arlo Guthrie pitched an animated feature to the studio, but UA were adamant they wanted the film to be live-action, although the contract options an animated film.

 Stanley Unwin suggested that Tolkien's inexperience in dealing with movie producers led to the generous conditions of the contract.
 Now elderly, Tolkien's desire to set up a trust fund for his grandchildren could indicate that he might not have expected to live and see the resulting film, and wanted to use the profits to take care of his ailing wife.
 The increase in income tax rates at the time decreased Tolkien's profits from book sales, and he expected a fall-off in the sales in years to come.
-In 1968, Tolkien expressed skepticism about adapting his works to film, saying "it's easier to film the Odyssey".
+In 1968, Tolkien expressed skepticism about film adaptation of his works, saying "it's easier to film the Odyssey".